 The list below gives examples of sources of datasets which may be used for research.

-ft.com/marketsdata offers data from its archive of indices for a specified working day date to Financial Times ft.com subscribers.
+ft.com/marketsdata offers data from its archive of indices for a specified working day date to Financial Times online subscribers only.
 Its 'World markets at a glance' carries shares indices and 'FT500, Fixed incomes, Commodities, Interest rates' features gilts indices.
-Members with local access to the FT may prefer this report of FTSE indices before considering application to the IFoA.
-The Library service can only provide single date raw data sheets sourced from FTSE Russell per working day date upon member application for purposes of non-commercial research:

 Researchers may be interested in the Heriot-Watt University collation for gilts indices in British Government Securities database having regard to the compilers' notices.